idanceinbetween/artahack-player/README.md

 Tools for playing back Emotibit data, for Art a Hack

-## Convert Recorded Data to CSV
+## Convert Recorded Data in TXT to CSV

-The folder in `converter` contains code to convert to csv.
+The folder in `converter` contains code to convert data recorded in txt to csv.

 For each text data file in a directory, creates 2 csvs:

-* <filename>_sparse.csv - values for each sensor indexed by frame.
-If values are missing will have null
+* `<filename>_sparse.csv` (v1) - values for each sensor indexed by frame.
+If values are missing will have null.
+Delimiter is blank space.
+Columns do not include frame number.
+* `<filename>_filled.csv` (v2) - values for each sensor indexed by frame.
+If values are missing use the last value.
+Delimiter is blank space.
+Columns do not include frame number.
-* <filename>.csv - values for each sensor indexed by frame.
-If values are missing use the last value
+* `<filename>_withFrame.csv` (v3) - values for each sensor indexed by frame.
+If values are missing use the last value.
+Delimiter is comma.
+Columns include frame number.

 #### Setup